-An important aspect of project control systems is their ability to determine when and where to allocate the control points.
-Although continuing feedback provides enables modifying plans as soon as deviation occurs, it is costly and increases the possibility of resistance to what may be considered excessive control measures [8].
+An important aspect of project control systems is their ability to determine when and where to allocate monitoring points.
+Although continuous feedback enables modifying plans as soon as deviation occurs, it is costly and increases the possibility of resistance to what may be considered excessive control measures [9] .
 The project management literature provides general guidance on control policies, mostly based on non-analytical approaches.
-For example, Cleland and King (1988) suggested that the frequency of periodic monitoring depends upon project size, i.e., small projects should be controlled on a monthly basis, large projects should be controlled on a weekly basis, and medium-size projects presumably should fit in between.
-Meredith and Mantel [10] recommended that control points be linked to the occurrence of important events, i.e., project milestones, and not only to the calendar, however the question of how to determine the extent and frequency of control is not addressed in their work.
-Raz and Erel [1] considered a case wherein n control points must be selected during the project’s lifespan.
-Their objective was to determine the timing of the control points in order to maximize the total amount of extracted information.
-Accordingly, the authors focused on reporting delay, which refers to the amount of time elapsed from the moment the activity commenced up to the time of the measurement.
-One of their simplifying assumptions was that data on the status of activities that occurred in the past is less informative than is data gathered on recent activities.
-Note that in our study, we do not apply such an assumption, as project duration and completion time are affected by both past, current, and future activities in the project.
+For example, King and Cleland [10] suggested that the frequency of periodic monitoring depends upon the project size, i.e., small projects should be controlled on a monthly basis, large projects should be controlled on a weekly basis, and medium-size projects presumably should fit in between.
+Meredith and Mantel [2] recommended that monitoring points be linked to the occurrence of important events, i.e., project milestones, and not only to the calendar; however, the question of how to determine the extent and frequency of control is not addressed in their work.
+Raz and Erel [5] considered a case wherein n monitoring points must be selected during a project’s lifespan.
+Their objective was to determine the timing of the monitoring points to maximize the total amount of extracted information.
+Accordingly, the authors focused on the reporting delay, which refers to the amount of time elapsed from the moment an activity commenced up to the time of the measurement.
+One of their simplifying assumptions was that data on the status of activities that occurred in the past are less informative than data gathered on recent activities.
+Note that in our study, we do not apply such an assumption, as the project duration and completion time are affected by the past, current, and future activities in the project.
 Moreover, in the proposed approach, we aim to define a policy that can be implemented at any time point, including at the beginning of the project.

-Raz and Erel [1], as well as Tareghian and Salari [4], present an analytical framework for determining the timing of project control based on maximizing the total amount of information generated by the control points.
-In particular, Raz and Erel [1] presented an analytical framework for determining the timing of control based on maximizing the amount of information generated by the control points, which depends upon the intensity of the planned activities, which was determined by a typical s-curve progress function.
-The authors developed an optimal solution procedure based on dynamic programming that, for a given number of control points, determines the timing of each control point.
-Tareghian and Salari [4] proposed a model that first identifies the optimum number of control points and then determines the timing of the points based on the information gathered at the each control point, using attraction-repulsion mechanisms borrowed from electromagnetism theory.
-The benefit yielded by the gathered information is then calculated based on the variance of the beta distribution, which is used also in this study.
+Raz and Erel [5] , as well as Tareghian and Salari [11], presented an analytical framework for determining the timing of project control based on maximizing the total amount of information generated by the monitoring points.
+In particular, Raz and Erel [5] presented an analytical framework for determining the timing of control points, such that to maximize the number and the intensity of the activities that are taking place at that time point.
+The authors developed an optimal solution procedure based on dynamic programming and a typical s-curve that, for a given number of control points, determines the timing of each control point.
+Tareghian and Salari [11] proposed a model that first identifies the optimum number of control points and then determines the timing of the points based on the information gathered at each control point using attraction-repulsion mechanisms borrowed from electromagnetism theory.
+The benefit yielded by the gathered information is then calculated based on the variance of the beta distribution, which is also used in this study.
 Note that both aforementioned studies relied on simple heuristics to estimate the gathered information rather than using a more precise information theory measure, as in this study.